Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Barbe-Nicole, The Good Wife

-Her new husband, François, always dreamt of entering the Champagne business.
-Their ample dowry made this possible.
+Her new husband, François, always dreamed of entering the Champagne business, and their ample dowry made this possible.

-Within the first months of their marriage, the couple were choosing parcels of property for grape growing.
+Within the first months of their marriage, the couple chose parcels of property for grape growing.

-For some time, François was the face of the company; meanwhile, Barbe-Nicole remained in the background.
-Still, she worked alongside her husband learning the ins-and-outs of winemaking and working in the vineyards.
+For some time, François was the face of the company, while Barbe-Nicole remained in the background.
+Still, she worked alongside her husband, learning the ins and outs of winemaking and working in the vineyards.

 At the time, women of the era were directed towards a reproductive life.
 However, like many other women in Champagne, Barbe-Nicole wanted to do more.